lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 and the CDA should be "not-sent".

-If the Flow Label field identified by the rest of the rule varies during time or is not known by both sides, there are two possibilities depending on the variability of the value, the first one is without compression and then the value is sent and the second where only part of the value is sent and the decompressor needs to compute the original value:
+If the Flow Label field identified by the rest of the rule varies during time or is not known by both sides, there are two possibilities depending on the variability of the value:
+The first one is without compression and then the value is sent.
+In the second, only part of the value is sent and the decompressor needs to compute the original value:

 * TV is not set, MO is set to "ignore" and CDA is set to "value-sent"